rvpanoz/graphql-microservices/README.md

 Pros

-- Query against only one schema, so we don’t have to track which queries are associated with which API
+- Query against only one schema, No need to track which queries are associated with which API.
-- Do one request to get the information we need
+- Do one request to get all the information.
 - Adding links between types

 Cons

+- GraphQL stitching is being replaced by GraphQL federation which is considered simpler to maintain.
-- It does not automatically update schema when internal APIs are updated, so you need to re-launch gateway server in some way to update schema.
-Could be done with deployment trigger though.
+- It does not automatically update schema when internal APIs are updated.
+Need to re-launch gateway server in some way to update schema.
-- It doesn't have namespaces, so you need to solve name conflicts manually at gateway level if you have them.
+- It doesn't have namespaces, Need to solve name conflicts manually at gateway level if you have them.
 - It swallows detailed error info (such as stacktraces) from internal API.
 - It does not currently support file uploads.
 You need to use some workaround to be able to upload a file to internal services.